TESS planets in known radial velocity cold Jupiter systems: Hot super Earth occurrence is enhanced by cold Jupiters

-With the known value of $\eta({\rm HSE})=0.135$ from \citet{Zhu:2021}, we constrain the occurrence rate of HSE around Sun-like stars with at least one cold Jupiter,
+With the known value of $\eta({\rm HSE})=0.176$ from \citet{Zhu:2021}, we constrain the occurrence rate of HSE around Sun-like stars with at least one cold Jupiter,

-and $\eta({\rm HSE|CJ}) = 1.23^{+0.66}_{-0.48}$ using $\eta({\rm HSE})=0.115$ from \citealt{Petigura:2018}.
+and $\eta({\rm HSE|CJ}) = 1.25^{+0.61}_{-0.46}$ using $\eta({\rm HSE})=0.150$ from \citealt{Petigura:2018}.

-In the above estimate, we have assumed that the HSE occurrence rate of our selected TESS Sun-like stars is the same as that from Kepler.
-The only issue that may make this assumption less valid is the different metallicity distributions between our RV cold Jupiter sample and the sample of either \citet{Zhu:2021} or \citet{Petigura:2018}.
-The RV cold Jupiter sample is on average more metal-rich (see Figure~\ref{fig:metal} for example), whereas the Kepler Sun-like star sample has an average metallicity around Solar value \citep{Dong:2014}.
-However, the occurrence rate of HSE is known to correlate with stellar metallicity only weakly.
-If we adopt the metallicity dependence of HSE from \citet{Petigura:2018}, $\eta({\rm HSE})\propto 10^{\beta{\rm [Fe/H]}}$ with $\beta\approx 0.6$, and a metallicity difference of $\Delta {\rm [Fe/H]}\approx 0.2$\,dex, then the occurrence rate of HSE is lifted by a factor of $\sim 1.3$.
-This difference due to metallicity effect is small compared to the statistical uncertainty of the derived conditional occurrence rates.

 We can go a step further to derive the fraction of Sun-like stars with at least one HSE given that there is already at least one cold Jupiter, $P({\rm HSE|CJ})$.
 The distinction between this and $\eta({\rm HSE|CJ})$ is in the planet multiplicity.
 Super Earths are frequently found in multi-planet systems \citep{Lissauer:2011, Fabrycky:2014}, and each system may contain on average $\sim3$ such planets within 1\,au \citep{Zhu:2018b}.
 Although the average multiplicity of hot super Earths is not known, we can take the observed average multiplicity of our sample ($5/4=1.25$) as an appropriate estimate.
 Then we have